cegj/cegj/README.md

 ### Hi there 👋

-I'm an IT student at Pontifical Catholic University of Minas Gerais (BR).
+I'm an Information Systems undergraduate student at [Pontifical Catholic University of Minas Gerais (BR)](http://portal.pucminas.br/ari/index_padrao.php?pagina=1908).

+In addition to that, I'm studying web development with HTML, CSS, Javascript and PHP.

 You can reach me out at: